ianderrington/genai/docs/Engineering/model_deployment.md

 Quickly, models of the desired specs must be stored in a file and then loaded for serving.
 Serving as user inputs that are routed to the served model, optionally batched to improve average request latency, and outputs returned routed appropriately to users.

-As would be done for other AI-enalbed products, you will need to have in mind the following
+As would be done for other AI-enabled products, you will need to have in mind the following

 1. [Caller needs](#caller-needs) (customer requirements)
 2. [Servable model](#servable-model) to appropriately service customer and environmental requirements.